pluginbazar/woc-open-close/readme.txt

     = 4.0.0 =
     This is a major update separating premium version from free version and changing internal strategy.

-    = 4.2.5 =
+    = 4.2.6 =
+    This is a major update!
 In this update, the Pluginbazar SDK added to the main plugin.